 Q2 can be caused by a bad or noisy satellite.
 Q2 is represented by a yellow trajectory and events.

 Raise the elevation mask from the default 15° to remove satellites that are low to the horizon from being used in the solution.
-In ASPSuite, click on the tools tab>edit flight> processing tab, and adjust the Elevation Mask and SNR Mask.
+In LP360 Drone -> Post Processing Wizard or ASPSuite, select on the Tools tab -> Edit flight -> Processing tab, and adjust the Elevation Mask and SNR Mask.

 An approach whenever you get a float solution: